fabric8io-images/s2i/java/README.md

 # S2I Java builder image

 This is a S2I builder image for Java builds whose result can be run directly without any further application server.
 It's suited ideally for microservices with a flat classpath (but not for "far jars")

 This image also provides an easy integration with an [Jolokia](https://github.com/rhuss/jolokia)  agent.
 See below how to configure this.

 The following environment variables can be used to influence the behaviour of this builder image:

 ## Build Time

 * **MAVEN_ARGS** Arguments to use when calling maven, replacing the default `package hawt-app:build -DskipTests -e`.
 Please be sure to run the `hawt-app:build` goal (when not already bound to the `package` execution phase), otherwise the startup scripts won't work.
 * **MAVEN_BUILD_DIR** Path to `target/` where the jar files are created
-* **MAVEN_EXTRA_ARGS** Additional Maven  arguments, useful for temporary adding arguments like `-X`.
+* **MAVEN_EXTRA_ARGS** Additional Maven  arguments, useful for temporary adding arguments like `-X` or `-am -pl ..` for multi module builds.
 These are added to `${MAVEN_ARGS}`
 * **MAVEN_CLEAR_REPO** If set then the Maven repository is removed after the artifact is built.
 This is useful for keeping the created application image small, but prevents *incremental* builds.
 The default is `false`